nghin/vacsf.org.mm/src/_posts/bible-studies/Galatians/2015-05-20-Galatians-Chapter-01.md

 As we shall see later in this book that Paul emphasized the important truth of our salvation being based on the God's promise hundreds of years before the given of the law, much like Him calling Paul from his mother's womb, so no merit can be given to any man, so no one can boast about himself concerning his salvation.

 This is why it is also fitting here that Paul said <u>God called him by his grace</u>; and if He does so to Paul, so will He do to us: calling us by His grace.
 And if this is how God saves and calls us, the typical exhortation to other believers: “Therefore, you should ...” becomes not only irrelevant, but also unbiblical.
 The gospel is not of human origin, it cannot be taught, but it must be revealed, and subsequently preached, not taught.

+## Paul as an apostle to the Gentiles

 > <sup>16</sup>to reveal his Son in me so that I could preach him among the Gentiles, I did not go to ask advice from any human being.